 Seeing his mother cry was a rare occasion for James.
 He could only remember perhaps twice in his life when he had seen such a thing.
-His mother was a strong woman, so seeing such a thing was unnerving.
+His mother was a strong woman, so seeing that way was unnerving.
 It only persuaded James how terrible a situation this was.
 He wiped her tears with his thumb and asked.
-"What's happened, Mum?
-How did Al get hurt?"
+“What's happened, Mum?
+How did Al get hurt?”

-"He was attacked last night," Ginny hiccuped, "on his way home from the pub.
-He was stabbed."
+“He was attacked last night,” Ginny hiccupped, “on his way home from the pub.
+He was stabbed.”

 Ginny nodded.
 “Somebody stabbed him on his way home last night, but the Healer says the weapon wasn't an ordinary dagger.
 It was laced with basilisk venom.”

 “Oh, God,” moaned James as he felt his knees buckle.
 Before he found himself falling, he dropped down onto the bench beside his aunt.
 Hermione squeezed his knee with sympathy.